bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 Click "Cancel" to drop the selected options.
 No rules will be assigned to the virtual machine.

-9. **Keyboard layout** - (is prepopulated).
-Select a keyboard layout from the drop-down list.
-10. **SSH keypair** - Select an SSH keypair.
+9. **SSH keypair** - Select an SSH keypair.
 The list of keys contains the SSH keys available for the account under which the VM is being created.
 Find more information on SSH keys in the :ref:`SSH_Keys` section.
-11. **Start VM** - Tick the box to start the VM right after its deployment.
+10. **Start VM** - Tick the box to start the VM right after its deployment.
 If this option is activated, the VM acquires an IP and a password (if required by the template).
 If it is not, the machine IP is not available till VM is started, no password is assigned to it.

 Once all fields are filled in, click "Create".

-For some templates/ISO used at VM creation you are offered to accept the "Template/ISO Terms and Conditions Agreement".
+For some templates/ISOs used at VM creation you are offered to accept a "Template/ISO Terms and Conditions Agreement".
 An administrator is able to specify an agreement for a template or ISO.
 An agreement may determine, for example, software licensing terms or restrictions on the liability of the software template vendor.
 A user must confirm it to continue VM installation from a chosen source.

 If you are creating a virtual machine on the base of a template/ISO that requires an agreement, read the terms in the appeared window and click "I AGREE" to continue.